chucknthem/heatmap/README.md

 # Heatmap 1.1
 orig author: jjguy
 modified by: chucknthem
-This is a more efficient version of heatmap by jjguy.
+This is fork of heatmap by jjguy.
 It's about 30 times faster than the original version 1.0.

 ## Description
 heatmap is a python library for creating heatmaps.